Hamunii/ModMenuAPI/README.md

 ### Usage For Developers

-ModMenuAPI is used by registering menu items with `ModMenu.RegisterItem(MMItemBase menuItem, string menuTitle)`.
+ModMenuAPI is used by registering menu items with an instance of `ModMenu(string menuTitle)`:
+`public ModMenu RegisterItem(MMItemBase menuItem);` which this can be chained, or via a static method:
+`public static MMItemBase ModMenu.RegisterItem(MMItemBase menuItem, string menuTitle)`.

 The fundamental building block for each mod menu item is `MMItemBase`, but we have specialized buttons for certain behaviors.
 The menu items are as follows:
 - `MMButtonAction`